illinois-cs241/illinois-cs241.github.io/_slides/mapreduce.md

 ## Parallelism

-MapReduce is easily parallelizable because we can run the mappers and reducers across multiple threads, processes, or machines.
-The mapping operation for a given input is independent of other inputs, so it's easy to just divide up the work of mapping.
-The reducing can happen either sequentially for all of the mapped outputs, or we can also run the reducers for each chunk individually then finally reduce *those* results to produce the final answer.
+MapReduce is parallelizable because we can run the mappers and reducers across multiple threads/processes/machines.
+The mapping operation is independent per input element, so we can easily divide up the work of mapping.
+The reducing can be run once for all of the mapped outputs, or we can also multiple reducers for each chunk and then reduce *those* results to produce the final answer.
 The reduce operation should be associative, so `reduce(A[1...n]) = reduce(reduce(A[1...n/2]) + reduce(A[n/2...n]))`.
 Why does this need to be true?

 <horizontal />